python-escpos/python-escpos/doc/user/methods.rst

   * A
   * B > *Default:* A

-*  ``fuction_type`` chooses between ESCPOS function type A or B. A is default, B has more barcode options.
-Choose which one based upon your printer support and require barcode.
+*  ``function_type`` chooses between ESCPOS function type A or B. A is default, B has more barcode options.
+Choose which one based upon your printer support and required barcode.

   * A
   * B > *Default* A